 The beatings continued unabated.
 Saleski fought Nick Harbaruk, while the luckless Lagace was set upon by the fast-swinging Kelly.
 For good measure, Ed Van Impe high-sticked Hextall.

 Even the officials weren’t spared.
-Philly defenseman Barry Ashbee slugged referee Bryan Lewis to earn an early shower.
-But not before the damage was done.
+Philly defenseman Barry Ashbee slugged referee Bryan Lewis to earn an early shower, but not before the damage was done.
 The Flyers tucked a 5-3 victory into their saddlebag and rode off to the next town, secure in the knowledge they’d intimidated another foe.

-And so began the Flyers’ total domination, physical and otherwise.
+So began the Flyers’ total domination, physical and otherwise.
 After watching Philly eviscerate his team, 6-0 and 7-0, the next season, Pens GM Jack Button joined the arms race and acquired heavyweights Steve Durbano and Bob “Battleship” Kelly (no relation to Hound) from St. Louis on January 17, 1974.

 With Kelly and prior pick up Bob Paradise riding shotgun (Durbano was serving a suspension), the Pens visited the Spectrum three days later and skated away with a surprisingly easy 5-3 victory.

 Hardly a harbinger of things to come.
-The locals wouldn’t win again in Philadelphia until February 2, 1989.
-A skein of utter futility that spanned 15 years and some 42 games.
+The locals wouldn’t win again in Philadelphia until February 2, 1989, a skein of utter futility that spanned 15 years and some 42 games.

 Penguins vice president of communications Tom McMillan put “The Streak,” as it became known in black-and-gold lore, into perspective.